historoid/res/Handover_Materials/CpG-ODN_Teeth_Replantation/README.md

 The cure rate in the B group was significantly greater than the cure rate in the control group.
 Therefore, in subsequent experiments we began to use type B.

+However, this result should be noted.
+Two control groups were prepared for this experiment.
+There were two control groups in this experiment: a control group for type A and a control group for type B. There was a significant difference for type B compared to the control group in each group.
+However, when the two control groups were combined into one group and compared with type B, there was no significant difference.

+There was also a significant difference between the two control groups.
+In other words, the positive rate of the control group was smaller than that of the B-type, which does not mean that the B-type solution has a healing effect on the pulp.

+Of course, I informed the professor of this fact.
+But the professor said, "It's not right to lump the control group together.
+We should compare each control group," he said, and he only remembered that there was a significant difference between the B-type solution and the control group.

 ## Experiment 2: Intentional Delayed Replantation

 To replicate clinical conditions, the teeth were immersed in CpG solution for 30 minutes.
 We call this an intentional delayed replantion.